 Verizon, AT&T and CenturyLink are petitioning the Federal Communications Commission to do away with the Public Switched Telephone Network.
 Moving your business phone lines to an Business Phone Line (POTS) Aggregator is a good way to preserve them and prepare for a time when traditional phone service no longer exists.

 Because we represent multiple providers, CarrierBid telecom consulting is your one-stop-shop for Business Phone Line (POTS) aggregation.
 CarrierBid can help you find the best solution for your company.

-To receive more information on CarrierBid’s Business Phone Line (POTS) Management services, please complete the form on the right side of this page.
+To receive more information on CarrierBid’s Business Phone Line (POTS) Management services, please complete the form on the bottom of this page.